mslinn/git_tree_go/RELEASING.md

 git push origin v1.2.3
 ```

-### 2. Automated Release Process
+## Automated GitHub Release Workflow

-Once you push a tag starting with `v`, GitHub Actions will automatically:
+Once you push a tag starting with `v` (either via the release tool or manually), GitHub Actions will automatically:

 1. Run the release workflow (`.github/workflows/release.yml`)
 2. Build binaries for all platforms using GoReleaser